Find out more...

 Please note that some EU bodies may ask you to verify your address or even to provide an ID.
 We are against this practice but it can happen.

-If you are a journalist or a well-known person and not want to reveal that you are asking for information, the solution is to get another person, a friend or colleague, to send the request.
+If you are a journalist or a well-known person and do not want to reveal that you are asking for information, the solution is to get another person, a friend or colleague, to send the request.

 If you are really stuck, contact us and we will try to help you send the request; please note that we don't have the resources to do this for everyone.

-We ask for a first and a last name.
+Note that we only ask for a first and a last name.
 If you have more than one first or last name you can use these, but the minimum is a first and last name.
 If we see silly names or really obvious pseudonyms, we will remove the request and contact the requester about this.
 Please do not impersonate someone else!

 Can you take down personal information about me?